donavon/thwack/README.md

     // tells Thwack to return `event.promise` instead of handling the event itself event.preventDefault();

-    // stop other listeners (if any) from processing event.stopPropagation();
+    // stop other listeners (if any) from further processing event.stopPropagation();
   }
 });